opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/initializing_evs_data_disks/initializing_a_linux_data_disk_fdisk.rst

       **mount** **\|** **grep** **/mnt/sdc**

-      If information similar to the following is displayed, the automatic mounting function takes effect:
+      If information similar to the following is displayed, automatic mounting has been configured:

       .. code-block::